secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

    - Both the registration record and the opportunity record will be updated with the approval information.
 7. If you created a new opportunity during this process (see step 4 above), `Opportunity Owner` will need to be updated:
   - If the customer account is assigned to a Sales Rep, update `Opportunity Owner` to the Sales Rep who owns the customer account using the Change Opportunity Owner button; or,
-  - If the customer account is not yet assigned to a Sales Rep, chatter @sales-support and request that `Opportunity Owner` and customer account be assigned to a Sales Rep.
+  - If the customer account is not yet assigned to a Sales Rep, chatter `@Sales-support` and request that `Opportunity Owner` and customer account be assigned to a Sales Rep.
-8. For quotes going through distribution, please chatter @PartnerOperations with all the information for quote creation.
+8. For quotes going through distribution, please chatter `@Partner Operations` with all the information for quote creation.

-_The deal registration form is not a quoting tool and will not have all the information needed to create the quote.
-You must get this information from the partner or elsewhere before requesting the quote._
+_The deal registration form is not a quoting tool and will not have all the information needed to create a quote.
+The GitLab Sales Rep must connect with the partner to request any necessary information prior to creating a quote._

 ## Service Attach Opportunities
 GitLab incentivizes partners that sell their own professional services into a customer environment at the time of a GitLab product sale.
 To be eligible for this back-end rebate, the partner needs to submit a Service Attached Deal Registration that is approved by a GitLab Channel Manager.
 This is separate from the Partner Sourced Deal Registration for the license sale.